regen-network/governance/README.md

 The following guidelines should be taken into consideration before submitting and voting on proposals.
 Proposals that do not follow these guidelines might be voted down on principle.

-- All proposals should first be socialized on [the Regen Network governance forum](https://commonwealth.im/regen) before being submitted on chain.
+- All proposals should first be socialized on the Regen Network [Governance Forum](https://commonwealth.im/regen) before they are submitted on chain (especially before the deposit is made, which will start the voting period).

-- When socializing a proposal, the initial forum post should include a rational weighing the potential pros and cons of the outcome and provide supporting documentation and examples when appropriate.
+- When socializing a proposal, the forum post should include a rational for the proposal that weighs the potential pros and cons of the outcome and provides supporting documentation and examples when appropriate.

-- Once a forum discussion has been created, a link to the discussion should be shared publicly in [the Regen Network Discord server](https://discord.gg/regen-network) and promoted on social media platforms including Twitter (tagging [@regen_network](https://twitter.com/regen_network)).
+- Once a forum discussion has started, a link to the discussion should be shared publicly in the #governance channel of the Regen Network [Discord Server](https://discord.gg/regen-network) and ideally shared on Telegram and Twitter (tagging [@regen_network](https://twitter.com/regen_network)).

-- The time between socializing the proposal and submitting the proposal will vary depending on the proposal and community engagement but generally a proposal should be brought to discussion at least one week before submitting the proposal on-chain.
+- The time between socializing the proposal and submitting the proposal will vary depending on the proposal and community engagement but generally a proposal should be brought to discussion *at least* one week before submitting the proposal on chain.

+- In certain circumstances, an emergency proposal may need to be submitted.
+An emergency proposal is a proposal that fixes a security vulnerability or a halted network in which case these guidelines may not apply.

 ## Community